 Other than that, he is curious and eager to learn about others after being in general isolation for so long.
 He’s easy to distract, and lacks a lot of knowledge about the outside world other than what he has heard from others.
 That’s not to say he’s naïve though, he is still a very good judge of character and has learned several tricks in his centuries of existence.

 In his home universe, he was in charge of a small supply depot/self-proclaimed pawn shop on the outer rim of the Quanztyl solar system.
 Due to its remote location and the fact that most shipments to and from his station were automated, he didn’t get to see many other people, other than the odd traveler who happened to be passing through the area.
-Overall, after a couple centuries of monotony, he was feeling rather dissatisfied and bored with his life, craving something new, but unable to afford setting-up in a more populated and/or interesting area.
+Overall, after a couple centuries of monotony, he was feeling rather dissatisfied and bored with his life, craving something new and wanting to see the rest of the universe, but unable to afford setting-up in a more populated and/or interesting area.